In paragraphs 2-3 there is a case for Amillennial eschatology and a critique of Premillennialism throughout the sections.

 - Luke 16:22-26; Acts 1:25; 1 Peter 3:19; 2 Peter 2:9

-The souls of the wicked on the other hand are cast into hell where they are in torment and utter darkness and await the judgment of the great day (Luke 16:23; 2 Peter 2:9 ).
+The souls of the wicked on the other hand are cast into hell where they are in torment and utter darkness and await the judgment of the great day (Luke 16:23; 2 Peter 2:9).
 The word “hell” in this context is not really accurate as Hell describes the place of torment after the resurrection, where the wicked are cast in body and soul.
 What would be more accurate here is to say that the souls of the wicked are cast into Hades as the rich man was (Luke 16:23).
-The wicked are reserved for a greater judgment in both body and sou...
+The wicked are reserved for a greater judgment in both body and soul on that great day in Hel...